Allybag/downmaul/README.md

 contain other inline elements.

-If this rule is violiated, you will probably get a parser error, but could easily get malformed output instead.
+If this rule is violiated, you will probably get a parser error, but could easily generate invalid or wrong html instead.